 Hayley: Hello, this is Hayley and you’re listening to Straight Talk With The Doc, a podcast on addiction, mental health, and treatment.
 We all know that addiction is dangerous and oftentimes deadly, but there’s one class of drugs that has killed hundreds of thousands of Americans and has become a major topic of conversation.
 Today we’re going to be talking about the opioid epidemic.
-And to help me break that down I’m joined by our medical content director, Dr. Bhatt.
+And to help me break that down I’m joined by Dr. Bhatt.
 How are you doing?

 Dr. Bhatt: Doing well, Hayley.
 How are you?